Gladys Pearl Baker: 1923–1928: Hollywood and second marriage

-Relationship with Charles Stanley Gifford and Norma Jeane
+1925–1926: Relationship with Charles Stanley Gifford and birth of Norma Jeane

-Baker worked as a negative film cutter under Charles Stanley ("Stan") Gifford (1898–1965), her superior at RKO Pictures, and had a personal relationship with him.
+Gladys worked as a negative film cutter under Charles Stanley Gifford, her superior at RKO Pictures.
 Gifford had separated from his wife, Lillian Priester, in October 1923.
 They were divorced in May 1925.
-Gifford was a self-proclaimed womanizer.
-Beside Gifford, Baker dated other men in 1925.
+That same year, Gladys and Gifford, a self-proclaimed womanizer, began an affair.
+Beside Gifford, Gladys had relationships with other men in 1925.

-In late 1925, 10 months after she left her husband, she found out that she was pregnant.
-In the winter of 1925, Gifford took Baker to meet his family.
-They did not approve of his marrying a pregnant woman who was not raising her existing children.
+In late 1925, 10 months after Gladys left Mortensen, she found out that she was pregnant.
+In the winter of 1925, Gifford took Gladys to meet his family.
+They did not approve of him marrying a pregnant woman who was not raising her existing children.

-She gave birth to her third and final child, Norma Jeane Baker (later known as Marilyn Monroe) on June 1, 1926, in the Los Angeles County Hospital.
+Gladys gave birth to her third and final child, Norma Jeane (later known as Marilyn Monroe), on June 1, 1926, in the Los Angeles County Hospital.
 She did not allow Gifford to visit her in the hospital.
 He later remarried and kept his illegitimate daughter a secret from his wife.
-Because Baker was still married to Mortensen, he was legally Norma Jeane's father.
-Norma Jeane was told that her father was dead.
+Because Gladys was still married to Mortensen, he was legally Norma Jeane's father.
+When the child was older, Gladys reportedly told her that her father, whom she refused to name, was a movie star.
 In 2022, DNA testing confirmed Gifford was the father.

 Baker registered the surname Mortenson on Norma Jeane's birth certificate, using the name of her estranged husband and specifying his address as unknown.
 She also stated that she had previously had two children, but incorrectly stated that they were no longer living.
-Norma Jeane was baptised with the name Baker, when her grandmother Della tried to hide the illegitimacy.
+Norma Jeane was baptized with the name Baker when her grandmother Della tried to hide the illegitimacy.

-Norma Jeane's early years
+1926-33: Norma Jeane's early years

-There were a number of reasons why motherhood did not suit Baker.
-Besides lacking in parenting skills or a lifestyle that would suit motherhood, Baker needed her job and did not have viable day care options.
-More concerning, she experienced severe post partum depression and was unable to take care of Norma Jeane.
-On one occasion, Grace prevented Baker from stabbing her daughter.
+Gladys lacked parenting skills and had a lifestyle that did not suit motherhood.
+She did not have viable daycare options and needed her job to earn a living.
+She also experienced severe postpartum depression and was unable to take care of Norma Jeane.
+On one occasion, Grace prevented Gladys from stabbing her daughter.
 Taraborrelli stated that Gladys accused Grace of trying to poison the baby and then stabbed her with a knife.